Tag: Andrew Percy

 The below Parliamentary question was asked by Andrew Percy on 2016-03-07.

-To ask the Secretary of State for Business, Innovation and Skills, what assessment he has made of recent trends in apprenticeship start-ups.
+To ask the Secretary of State for Business, Innovation and Skills, what steps he is taking to promote trade opportunities for UK business in high-growth markets.